microsoft/react-native-windows-samples/website/blog/2021-08-05-win32component.md

 ![The final application running](assets/2021-05-08-win32component/final-app.png)

-If you want to create a package for release (to publish on the Microsoft Store or sideload on another machines), make sure to start the wizard (**Publish --> Create App Packages**) from the WAP project and not from the host app, otherwise the classic Windows process won't be included.
+If you want to create a package for release (to publish on the Microsoft Store or sideload on another machines), make sure to start the wizard (**Publish --> Create App Packages**) from the WAP project and not from the host app, otherwise the classic Win32 process won't be included.

 ### Conclusion